TheoryOfNekomata/formxtra/README.md

 ---

-With `formxtra`, there is no need to traverse the DOM for individual fields to get their values, provided they are:
+With `formxtra`, there is no need to traverse elements for individual fields to get and set their values, provided they are:

 * Associated to the form (either as a descendant of the `<form>` element or [associated through the `form=""` attribute](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#attr-fae-form))
 * Has a valid `name`

-The values of these fields can be easily extracted, using the `form.elements` attribute built-in to the DOM.
+The values of these fields can be easily extracted and set, using the `form.elements` attribute built-in to the DOM.
 With this, only the reference to the form is needed.
 The current state of the field elements is already stored in the DOM, waiting to be accessed.

 ## Installation